Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Introduction

 \subsubsection{On missing data in mediation analysis}

-Our main contribution to the topic of mediator and outcome missingness is to expand the range of identified models.
+Our main contribution to this topic is to expand the range of identified models.
 We consider two broad classes of missingness models: models where a variable and its missingness do not cause each other and do not share completely unobserved causes (aka \textit{self-separated} missingness models); and models where a variable influences, or shares completely unobserved causes with, its missingness (aka \textit{self-connected} missing models).
 (This distinction is related, but not equivalent, to terminology such as ``no self-censoring'' \citep{malinsky2022SemiparametricInferenceNonmonotone} or ``self-masking'' \citep{mohan2019HandlingSelfmaskingOther}, which refer to whether a variable influences its own missingness, but not to whether a variable and its missingness are dependent due to unobserved causes.)
-In the self-separated missingness model class, we show that there are identified models other than MAR; and that MAR is arguably unnecessarily restrictive as it is dominated by sequentially ignorable missingness (SIM).
-In the self-connected missingness model class, we find a rather a wide range of shadow variable models, of which \citeauthor{zuo2024MediationAnalysisMediator}'s models constitute a subset.
+In the class of self-separated missingness models, we show identified models other than MAR; and that MAR is arguably unnecessarily restrictive as it is dominated by sequentially ignorable missingness (SIM).
+In the class of self-connected missingness models, we find a wide range of shadow variable models, of which \citeauthor{zuo2024MediationAnalysisMediator}'s models constitute a subset.

 A secondary contribution is our attention to settings with different temporal orders.
 The theory literature cited above includes models where one variable is influenced by another variable yet influences the missingness in that variable.
-We observe that this may cause some confusion about how a variable causes the missingness of a variable in the past.
+We observe that this may cause confusion about how a variable causes the missingness of a variable in the past.
 To bring clarity on this matter, we make temporal ordering explicit.
 With mediator and outcome missingness, the missingness model can take on one of several temporal orders, depending on whether the mediator and outcome each are measured in-time or measured retrospectively.
-We consider four temporal order settings.
-Not surprisingly, the options of identified models vary across those settings.
+Not surprisingly, the options of identified models vary across those temporal order settings.

-Regarding model testability, we find that a large number of the models covered have testable implications.
+Regarding model testability, we find that a large number of the models have testable implications.
 These results are important as they may help screen out wrong models.